Algebra8/Knots/README.md

 #### A quick example for the impatient user

-With Python runnin, try the following example snippet, which takes as its input a braid representative for the trefoil knot (`[1, 1, 1]`), and returns three randomized braid representatives.
+Within Python try the following example snippet, which takes as its input a braid representative for the trefoil knot (`[1, 1, 1]`), and returns three randomized braid representatives.

 ```
 from braidgenerator import MarkovChain